 Dementia Care Specialist (DCS)

-The Aging and Disability Resource Center of Southwest Wisconsin was awarded funding to implement a Dementia Care Specialist Program as part of the Dementia-Capable Wisconsin Initiative that was prompted by the Wisconsin Department of Health Services, Division of Long Term Care.
+The Aging and Disability Resource Center of Southwest Wisconsin maintains a Dementia Care Specialist Program as part of the Dementia-Capable Wisconsin Initiative that was prompted by the Wisconsin Department of Health Services, Division of Long Term Care.
 This program has three goals:

 - Assist individuals and families living with dementia to continue to be active and remain in their homes for as long as they choose.